 It’s safe to assume that since many of the products contain THC, they were purchased on the unregulated black market in states where cannabis remains illegal.

-President Trump has announced that the FDA will ban all flavored e-cigs, which has been on the FDA agenda for some time before the vaping-related illness outbreak.
+President Trump has announced that the FDA will soon ban all flavored e-cigs, which has been on the FDA agenda for some time before the vaping-related illness outbreak.
 They say this will help prevent teens from using nicotine.
 Some state officials have taken swift action in the way of Prohibition (aka government-implemented illegal market formation).
 Officials in many places including Michigan, Ohio, Washington, and Los Angeles County are jockeying to ban flavored vapes ahead of the federal ban.
 Massachusetts Governor Charles Baker announced a 4-month ban on the sale of all vaping products in the state.
 Massachusetts vape shop owners are suing the state over this issue, asserting their rights to sell FDA-regulated products, arguing the harm was coming from illegal vape cartridges.

 Pfizer board member and former FDA commissioner Scott Gottlieb has been weighing in on this issue.
 He appeared a month ago on CNBC‘s Squawk Box, acknowledging that illnesses have been caused by illegal products.
 Yet in the same breath, Gottlieb still supported a ban of flavored products, while pointing out that very ban has increased their availability illegally.